EwaldBorger/AdventOfCode2025/readme.md

 The hint there was to first just get all the start and end (+1!!!) points and go through them to build bigger intervals or just count them directly.

+## Day 6

+### Part 1 ⭐ 4364617236318

+That was kinda straight forward: keep reading each line, collapse separators and put stuff in buckets and hope they align.
+Opted to first make a todo list and then go through it to calculate, could have been done in one pass.

+### Part 2 ⭐ 9077004354241

+Well, that took some head scratching.
+I know there are ways to rotate arrays and such, ended up just looping a lot.

+First try was too low: 9073232336305, although the example input worked.
+So back to the debugging to see if everything was calculated.
+Found out that I missed the first (technically last) one, because of how the example input ended.
+First found the right answer then fixed the test to behave the same.

 ## Runtimes

 | Puzzle | Tries me | Tries gemini | Runtime me | Runtime gemini |